robinzyb/ECToolkits/README.md

 # Introduction

-EelectoChemical Toolkit(ECToolkit), a package to process electrochemical results from atomistic simulations.
+EelectroChemical Toolkit(ECToolkit), a package to process electrochemical results from atomistic simulations.